isomerpages/moe-junyuansec/_nurturing-our-champs/Accolades/In The News.md

 </tr>
 </tbody>
 </table>
 <p>At the Polytechnic, we take great pride in providing our students with an education that prepares them for a future of dynamic change, continued growth and success.
-We enhance our students&rsquo; learning with a curriculum that is relevant to industry needs and enrich their experience with us through a variety of co-curricular activities, internship programmes and community projects.</p>
+We enhance our students’ learning with a curriculum that is relevant to industry needs and enrich their experience with us through a variety of co-curricular activities, internship programmes and community projects.</p>
 <p>We look forward to your continuous support in helping us to groom your students for an exciting future ahead.</p>
 <p>Yours sincerely,</p>
-<p>Daniel Yeow<br />Senior Director &amp; Registrar<br />Temasek Polytechnic</p>
+<p>Daniel Yeow<br>Senior Director &amp; Registrar<br>Temasek Polytechnic</p>